China reports 17 new cases of mystery virus | DW | 19.01.2020

 History of deadly outbreaks

-China is trying to prevent a repeat of the SARS outbreak in 2002 and 2003 that infected more than 8,000 people and killed 775 people.
+China is trying to prevent a repeat of the SARS outbreak in 2002 and 2003 that infected more than 8,000 people and killed 775.

-Chinese authorities have set up additional checks due to heightened fears the outbreak spreads as the country prepared to celebrate the Chinese Lunar New Year later this month.
+Chinese authorities have set up additional checks due to heightened fears that the outbreak will spread, as the country prepares to celebrate the Chinese Lunar New Year later this month.

 ls/sms (AFP, Reuters)